 For other purchases, we would recommend using another rewards credit card.
 Here’s an oversimplified example to illustrate why.

 However, if you put $20,000 worth of other expenses on your credit card every year, you’d earn as much as $400 in rewards on those purchases with the Citi Double Cash Card and just $200 with the Old Navy Visa Card.
-Plus, the $200 you got back with the Old Navy Visa would have to go to yet more clothing.
+Plus, you’d have to spend the $200 you got back with the Old Navy Visa on clothes or clothing accessories.

 Pairing the Old Navy Visa Card with the Citi Double Cash Card could be a great way to take advantage of the best of both cards.